andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 After the Model Optimizer script is completed, the produced IR files (`squeezenet1.1.xml`, `squeezenet1.1.bin`) are in the specified `~/models/public/squeezenet1.1/ir` directory.

-Copy the `squeezenet1.1.labels` file from the `/opt/intel/openvino/inference-engine/samples/sample_data/` folder to the model IR directory `<ir_dir>`.
-This file contains the classes that ImageNet uses so that the inference results show text instead of classification numbers:
+Copy the `squeezenet1.1.labels` file from the `/opt/intel/openvino/inference-engine/samples/sample_data/` to `<ir_dir>`.
+This file contains the classes that ImageNet uses.
+Therefore, the inference results show text instead of classification numbers:
    ```sh
    cp /opt/intel/openvino/inference-engine/samples/sample_data/squeezenet1.1.labels <ir_dir>
    ```
 </details>

-### <a name="download-media"></a> Download Media
+### <a name="download-media"></a> Step 3: Download Video or a Still Photo as Media

-There are multiple sources for downloading video media for use with code samples and demo applications.
+Many sources are available from which you can download video media to use the code samples and demo applications.
 Possibilities include:
 - https://videos.pexels.com
 - https://images.google.com

-Intel® Distribution of OpenVINO™ toolkit installation includes two sample images that you can use for running code samples and demo applications:
+As an alternative, the Intel® Distribution of OpenVINO™ toolkit includes two sample images that you can use for running code samples and demo applications:
 * `/opt/intel/openvino/deployment_tools/demo/car.png`
 * `/opt/intel/openvino/deployment_tools/demo/car_1.bmp`

-### Run Image Classification Code Sample
+### Step 4: Run the Image Classification Code Sample

-To run the **Image Classification** code sample with an input image on the prepared IR:
+To run the **Image Classification** code sample with an input image on the IR:

-1. Setup the OpenVINO environment variables:
+1. Set up the OpenVINO environment variables:
    ```sh
    source /opt/intel/openvino/bin/setupvars.sh
    ```